permafrost-dev/stackup/README.md

 ## Configuration

 The application is configured using a YAML file named `stackup.yaml` and contains five required sections: `preconditions`, `tasks`, `startup`, `shutdown`, and `scheduler`.
-There are also optional `settings` and `init` sections that can be used to configure and initialize the application.
+There are also optional `settings`, `includes` and `init` sections that can be used to configure and initialize the application.

 ### Configuration: Settings